+This article explains what data a thief can get from a stolen Android phone.
 And what you can do to prevent someone from getting access to the data stored on your phone.

 Business is not slowing down for phone thieves, especially since mobile devices are becoming more and more advanced, making it pretty easy for thieves to make a living.

 It's bad enough to experience phone theft, but what about all your personal data?